His House

-His House is a 2020 horror thriller film written and directed by Remi Weekes from a story by Felicity Evans and Toby Venables.
+His House is a 2020 folk horror thriller film written and directed by Remi Weekes, from a story by Felicity Evans and Toby Venables.
 It stars Wunmi Mosaku, Sope Dirisu and Matt Smith.
 The film tells the story of a refugee couple from South Sudan, struggling to adjust to their new life in an English town that has an evil lurking beneath the surface.

-It had its world premiere at the Sundance Film Festival on 27 January 2020.
-It was released on 30 October 2020, by Netflix and received widespread acclaim from critics.
+It had its world premiere at the 2020 Sundance Film Festival on 27 January 2020.
+It was released on 30 October 2020 by Netflix, and received widespread acclaim from critics.